Latest Non Invasive Skin Tightening

 Learn more

-Led by experienced Singapore dermatologist Dr Cheong Lai Leng, our specialist dermatology clinic is dedicated to achieving the best outcomes for our patients.
-We offer evidence-based medical, surgical, and aesthetic skin care treatments tailored for both adults and children, ensuring optimal results for all skin types and concerns.
+Led by Ministry of Health-accredited Singapore dermatologist Dr Cheong Lai Leng, our specialist dermatology clinic at Mount Elizabeth Medical Centre is dedicated to achieving the best outcomes for our patients.
+We offer evidence-based medical, surgical, and aesthetic skincare treatments tailored for both adults and children, ensuring optimal results for all skin types and dermatological concerns.

 Consultant Dermatologist